awatson1978/MSIB32500/lectures/lecture2.md

 - MFLOPS: A million floating-point operations per second (FLOPS)
 - GFLOPS: A GigaFlop is a billion FLOPS.
-- TFLOPS: A TeraFlops is a trillion FLOPS one trillion floating-point operations per second
+- TFLOPS: A TeraFlops is a trillion FLOPS, one trillion floating-point operations per second
 - PFLOPS: A Peta (10^5) floating-point operations per second

 Obviously, **there is a limit to the speed of a single processor*** (the speed-of-light), however the need for **FLOPS** in science and engineering **continue to grow exponetially** (wheather forecast, astrophisics, Monte Carlo simulation of nuclear reactors, etc.)